San Bernardino County, California: Politics

 On November 4, 2008, San Bernardino County voted 67% for Proposition 8, which amended the California Constitution to ban same-sex marriages.

 From 2004 to 2016, the county was embroiled in a corruption scandal over the Colonies housing development in Upland with real estate developer Jeff Burum.
 The scandal resulted in $102 million being paid to Burum's real estate company.
 Supervisor Bill Postmus pleaded guilty to 10 felonies in regard to his previous post as county assessor.
-In 2020, Burum sued the county again and the county reached for a $69 million settlement.
-2022, the county's insurance company, Ironside, balked at paying the settlement, claiming that the county willfully "retaliate[d] against the Colonies II Plaintiffs as part of a decades-long dispute over land and water rights in Upland, California, culminating in a malicious prosecution of Burum."
+In 2020, Burum sued the county again and the county reached a $69 million settlement.
+In 2022, the county's insurance company, Ironside, balked at paying the settlement, claiming that the county willfully "retaliate[d] against the Colonies II Plaintiffs as part of a decades-long dispute over land and water rights in Upland, California, culminating in a malicious prosecution of Burum."

 In 2020, voters approved Measure K, which limited county supervisors to one term instead of three, while reducing pay from 250 thousand dollars to 60 thousand dollars.
 County Supervisors appealed the decision, only to lose in the state's appeals court.
-By 2022, term limits were restored and pay was restored to 80% of the annual base compensation for San Bernardino Superior Court judges under a supervisor lead ballot measure.
+By 2022, term limits were restored and pay was restored to 80% of the annual base compensation for San Bernardino Superior Court judges under a supervisor-led ballot measure.

 In 2022, The Board of supervisors were pushed by a major supervisor campaign contributor Jeff Burum to vote for secession from the State of California to form the state of Empire.
 A referendum in 2022 requesting the county board seek a "fair share" of government funding, by means including secession, narrowly passed.

 In 2023, San Bernardino County Chief Executive Officer Leonard X. Hernandez resigned, claiming urgent family health issues, after being accused of having an affair with a county employee.
 After the accustation came out, the county placed Hernandez on Leave.
 After Hernandez resigned, Hernandez still got paid for one year after his departure.